alphagov/notifications-local/README.md

 # notifications-local
-A docker-compose file, and associated configuration, to run GOV.UK Notify locally in development mode.
+A docker compose file, and associated configuration, to run GOV.UK Notify locally in development mode.

 This README needs some love and may not be in an intuitive order.
 Please read the entire document top-to-bottom before trying to set up your environment.
 Please update this README if you think something is missing, in the wrong place, or poorly described =)